agardnerittemp/mclass/README.md

 ## Run without Keptn

-In your forked repository, go to: "Settings > Secrets and variables > Codespaces"

-Create a secret called (case sensitive): `INSTALL_KEPTN`
+In addition to the secrets above, create another secret called (case sensitive): `INSTALL_KEPTN`

 Set the value to `false`.